 Taxable Income $25,000

-Roth or after tax deferrals are taxed immediately based upon the participant’s current tax bracket.
-However, qualified distributions of after tax Roth deferrals are not taxed on the investment earnings.
+Roth are taxed immediately based upon the participant’s current tax bracket.
+However, qualified distributions of Roth deferrals are not taxed on the investment earnings.
 The entire qualified cash distribution is tax free.

 Safe Harbor 401(k) plans are like traditional 401(k) plans, but they offer advantages to companies at risk of failing the non-discrimination tests.
 Safe Harbor Plans are deemed to satisfy these tests, so business owners and other highly compensated employees may defer the maximum contribution regardless of low participation from non-highly compensated employees.
 The Safe Harbor provision ensures highly compensated participants will never need to receive deferral or match refunds due to a failed Deferral/Match test.